 With that as the backdrop, here’s a rundown of 10 stocks to buy and hold forever … or at least until something significant changes with your life plans or the companies themselves.

 Calling a spade a spade, shares of telecom giant AT&T Inc. (NYSE:T) haven’t been easy to own in a while.
-The stock is down 14% from its mid-2016 peak, while most other stocks are well up for the timeframe.
-The impasse has been an increasingly tougher wireless and broadband market, and plans to acquire media outfit Time Warner Inc (NYSE:TWX) that have hit several proverbial bumps in the road.
+The stock is down from its mid-2016 peak, while most other stocks are well up for the timeframe, but so far this year AT&T has looked pretty compelling.

-If your intended timeframe really is “forever” though, a tough couple of years is nothing … particularly considering you’re collecting a healthy dividend yield of 5.7% on your position’s current value.
+If your intended timeframe really is “forever” though, a tough couple of years is nothing … particularly considering you’re collecting a healthy dividend yield on your position’s current value.

 Dividend Yield: N/A